reactjs/react.dev/beta/src/pages/learn/scaling-up-with-reducer-and-context.md

 </Sandpack>

-You can think of `TasksProvider` as a part of the screen that knows how to deal with tasks, `useTasks` as a way to read them, and `useTasksDispatch` as a way to update them from any components below in the tree.
+You can think of `TasksProvider` as a part of the screen that knows how to deal with tasks, `useTasks` as a way to read them, and `useTasksDispatch` as a way to update them from any component below in the tree.

 > Functions like `useTasks` and `useTasksDispatch` are called **[Custom Hooks](/learn/reusing-logic-with-custom-hooks).** Your function is considered a custom Hook if its name starts with `use`.
 This lets you use other Hooks, like `useContext`, inside it.

 As your app grows, you may have many context-reducer pairs like this.
-This is a powerful way to scale your app and [lift state up](/learn/sharing-state-between-components) without too much ceremony whenever you want to access the data deep in the tree.
+This is a powerful way to scale your app and [lift state up](/learn/sharing-state-between-components) without too much work whenever you want to access the data deep in the tree.

 <Recap>